isomerpages/np-infosite/queries/technical/_posts/2024-02-08-post-Encountered error 'Requires elevation' when running the client program.md

 variant: tiptap
 ---
 <blockquote>
-<p>The setup.exe client program file needs to be run as an administrator
+<p>The "setup.exe" client program needs to be run as an administrator to
-for it work properly.
-Temporarily disable the anti-virus software installed on your notebook to prevent any unexpected error during installation.</p>
+work properly.
+Temporarily disable the anti-virus software installed on your notebook to prevent any unexpected errors during installation.</p>
 <p></p>
 </blockquote>
 <p>After downloading the <a href="https://swd.np.edu.sg/Softwares/ClientSetup/setup.exe" rel="noopener noreferrer nofollow" target="_blank">setup.exe</a> client